NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 | Requirement | SHOULD                                                                                                                                                                                        |
 | Cardinality | 0..n                                                                                                                                                                                          |

-**Guidelines for Use:**
+**Guidelines for use:**

 This attribute allows the resource to be given multiple titles.
 For example titles on different languages, working titles, etc.

 To improve searchability by title, it is recommended to add an alternative title when the original title contains numbers and/or special characters, or when numbers are originally written out as words.

 The alternative titles MUST have a type, to describe what kind of title is submitted.
-The use of the type attribute should be meaningful to the submitter, reflect the metadata catalog or system, and be applied consistently (using a standardized format).
+The use of the type attribute should be meaningful to the designated community, reflect the metadata catalog or system, and be applied consistently (using a standardized format).

 The language of the title should be specified according to the [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) standard, using the `lang` attribute is applied.